php-service-bus/demo/README.md

 #### Description
-> Attempt to implement an application similar to Uber
+> Attempt to implement an application like Uber to demonstrate the capabilities of the [framework](https://github.com/mmasiukevich/service-bus)